 What is end-to-end encryption?

 The US federal standard of end-to-end encryption is as follows:

 “The encryption of information at its origin and decryption at its intended destination without any intermediate decryption”

-Why is this definition problematic?
+Why is this definition of end-to-end encryption problematic?

 Given the various personal interpretations of encryption floating around the market, we always stick with ‘end-to-end encryption’ as our universal go-to definition for what Tresorit delivers to its customers.